Solusi University: History

 Solusi Mission was the first Seventh-day Adventist mission station in Africa.
 It was founded in 1894 on 12,000 acres of land given by Cecil Rhodes, prime minister of Cape Colony, to Pieter Wessels and Asa T. Robinson.
-On October 31, 1956, the Board of Regents of the General Conference of Seventh-day Adventists approved Solusi Mission Training School to become a college.
-In 1958, Solusi College was giving Bachelor's Degrees to church workers throughout southern and central africa to meet the needs of a growing church membership.
+On October 31, 1956, the board of regents of the General Conference of Seventh-day Adventists approved Solusi Mission Training School to become a college.
+In 1958, Solusi College was giving bachelor's degrees to church workers throughout southern and central Africa to meet the needs of a growing church membership.
 Later on negotiations were made to receive affiliation with a Seventh-day Adventist university in the United States.
 In October 1984 Solusi College became affiliated with Andrews University.
 During the 10 years of affiliation with Andrews University, Solusi College grew rapidly.
 New courses were added and enrollment increased by 500%.
 In 1991 Solusi College submitted an application to become a private university.
 In March 1992 the National Council visited Solusi College.
 In July 1994, a charter established Solusi University.
-On May 4, 1995, His Excellency, Cde Robert Gabriel Mugabe, gave the Solusi University Charter to Chancellor, Dr I. D. Raelly.
+On May 4, 1995, His Excellency, Cde Robert Gabriel Mugabe, gave the Solusi University Charter to chancellor, Dr I. D. Raelly.
 His Excellency became the first graduate as recipient of the honorary degree of Doctor of Laws.
 With the establishment of Solusi University, granting of Andrews University degrees became obsolete in August 1998.

-The university has 105 faculty members and a student-faculty ratio of 3:1.